medic/cht-core/CONTRIBUTING.md

 - Refrain from using any in-scope compromise as a platform to probe or conduct additional research, on any other system, regardless of scope;
 - Perform research only within the scope set out below;
 - Use the identified communication channels to report vulnerability information to us; and
-- Keep information about any vulnerabilities you've discovered confidential between yourself and Medic Mobile until all production systems have been patched.
+- Keep information about any vulnerabilities you've discovered confidential between yourself and Medic until all production systems have been patched.

 If you follow these guidelines when reporting an issue to us, we commit to: